AnoAn/talishar-data-downloader/README.md

 fab-talishar-data-download/
 ├── examples/
 │   ├── simple_download.py      # 👈 Start here!
 Easy to copy and modify
-│   └── advanced_download.py    # More examples for power users
 ├── src/
 │   └── talishar_downloader/    # The main code (you don't need to touch this)
 ├── data/                       # Your downloaded files go here